 If you choose to specify a college preference in your application, other colleges may interview you and any of them may offer you a place.

 Does college choice affect my chances of getting a place?

-Oxford has systems in place to ensure that the best candidates have the best possible chance of obtaining a place.
-This is why it is likely that your application will be passed to another college at some point in the application process.
+Departments oversee the application process for their subject(s) to ensure that the best candidates have the best possible chance of obtaining a place.
+This is why your application may be passed to another college at some point in the application process.

 Do you accept mature students?

 Mature students can apply to any college or Permanent Private Hall (PPH).
 One college, Harris Manchester, and one of the PPHs, Wycliffe Hall, take mature students only.

 The College is generally happy to consider applications from students who wish to defer entry for a year; however, we do not consider deferred entry for Medicine.
 If you apply for deferred entry, you are asking the tutors to compare you with an as-yet-unknown future cohort, and so you will need to be especially competitive.
 If you choose to wait and apply for direct entry, then you will need to be especially careful to make sure that you keep up your academic interests and reading.
 Once offered a place for a particular year, you cannot change the start year, unless you have extenuating circumstances which will need to be discussed with the college.

 Can I change my course once I have been made an offer?